 Holiday House Tour: Tailor-Made Holiday

 Seasonal pillows and an elegant garland add cheer to the foyer.
-Tessa loves bringing old-fashioned Christmas sentiment to their Colonial-style home in Mariemont, Ohio, where the village itself-modeled after an English garden neighborhood of the 1920s-becomes even more picture-perfect around holiday time.
-Against a backdrop of shops and restaurants in Tudor-style buildings, horse-drawn carriages clip-clop down down luminaria-lined streets and residents sing carols prior ro the annual Christmas tree lighting at the Old Town Square.
-"It has that quintessential, quaint small-town feel," Tessa says.
+Tessa loves bringing old-fashioned Christmas sentiment to their Colonial-style home in Mariemont, Ohio, where the village itself—modeled after an English garden neighborhood of the 1920s—becomes even more picture-perfect around holiday time.
+Horse-drawn carriages clip-clop down down luminaria-lined streets and residents sing carols prior to the annual Christmas tree lighting at the Old Town Square.

 Decked with simplicity